jina-ai/jina/README.md

 use Jina [Flow](https://docs.jina.ai/concepts/flow/).
 It orchestrates a set of [Executors](https://docs.jina.ai/concepts/executor/) and a [Gateway](https://docs.jina.ai/concepts/gateway/) to offer an end-to-end service.

-For instance, let's combine our implemented French translation service with a Stable Diffusion image generation service from [Jina Hub](https://cloud.jina.ai/executors).
+For instance, let's combine the French translation service with a Stable Diffusion image generation service from [Jina Hub](https://cloud.jina.ai/executors).
 Chaining such services with [Flow](https://docs.jina.ai/concepts/flow/) will give us a multilingual image generation service.

 Use the Flow either with the Python API or YAML: